mgaitan/pytest-line-profiler/README.md

 ## Why?

-Line profiler is a wonderful tool to easily identify bottlenecks inside specific functions of your code, and quantity the improvements after a refactor.
+Line profiler is a wonderful tool to easily identify bottlenecks inside specific functions of your code, and quantify the improvements after a refactor.

 Using it is straightforward but required to instrument the functions you want to profile with a "virtual" `@profile` decorator and then execute "a trigger script" (code that calls the decorated functions somehow) via `kernprof.py` which works as a python wrapper that understands the decorator, register the functions to be profiled, and print the stats when the script finishes.